moonglum/foxx_generator/README.md

 ## Adding states and transitions

 Now you can add states and transitions to your API.
 Every state has a name, a type and a number of outgoing transitions.
-The type is one of the above described ones – either `entity`, `repository`, `service` or `asyncService`.
+The type is one of the above described ones – either `entity`, `repository` or `service`.
 Every transition needs information about where it leads to and via which transition type.
 The transition type needs to be defined as described above.
 Simple example:

 ```js
 generator.addState('ideas', {